-Flow rate input is provide for in code, but the original flow rate meter in the main 50DN line is not operating correctly and will require attention.
+Flow rate input is provide for in code, but the original flow rate meter in the main 50DN line is not operating correctly (probably an installed impeller requiring dismantling and rectification) and will require attention.
 (It turns out that real-time on-line flow rate monitoring is not as important as originally supposed .
 The current manual flow meter confirms that flow rates are pretty stable, and thus predicable and the tank water-level sensor provides the crucial information of how much water remains.
 However, the code provides for the flow pulse counters are read and cleared by briefly disabling interrupts, preventing race conditions where a pulse might arrive during the counter read.
 The accumulated pulse counts convert to liters per minute as described earlier.
 If resulting flow rates are below 0.05 liters per minute, they are forced to exactly zero to eliminate noise from false pulses.

 All sensor values are then assembled into a UDP packet formatted as a single line of pipe-delimited key-value pairs: EXT_TEMP:35.20|INT_TEMP:30.15 |EXT2_TEMP:35.20|FLOW_IN:0.00|FLOW_OUT:165.30| FLOW:165.30|EMBER:0|WATER_LEVEL:2.85| BAT:13.20|OIL_OK:1|WATER_PV:0.15.